jnduli/blog_jnduli.co.ke/content/drafts/pr_comments.rst

 The reviewer:

-- checks the code for
+- checks the code and tests for
     - correctness, test coverage, functionality and best practices.
     - hard to understand code, unclear names, commented out code, untested code, unhandled edge cases, duplication, bad test structure, too many changes.
+    - if there are too many changes, request for the PR to be split.
+    - comments.
+They should explain why code exists not what its doing (comments != documentation).
+    - consistency
+    - relevant documentation is updated.
     - view changes in context of larger system and see if they are maintainable.
 - tone:
     - have open ended questions instead of strong opinionated statements.